 Without goals and a purpose, it’s easy, over time, to change into someone you dislike becoming.
 However, mostly, I have watched the person I care about the most suffering and ache with the deep soul wounds.

 I had the pleasure of thoroughly living a lavish life, and as there’s nothing else for me to do except to shop, overspend and provide for loved ones.
 I know part of my misery is from my expansive scope of spending and having the wrong people around.
 They stay nearby to be near me and carry on with life for their benefit.

 Like most of us, I’ve been on both sides of the fence, I lived an abundant life, and I paid the costs by experiencing seasons of distress, and from that condition, I learn how to understand both needs and wants.
 It’s what permitted me to manage my issues and go out and perceive that things weren’t as awful as I thought.

 I learned I have no control over the world.
 I can only manage myself, and that gave me a burning urge that was so powerful it pulled me out of bed in the morning during the time I found myself too depressed to get out of bed.

-There are advantages and disadvantages to living in both worlds; I have taken in the position, found how to use my most significant asset.
-It was difficult, yet I was determined not to allow poverty to defeat me; I learn the upsides of being poor, the weaknesses, and how I can impact my monetary past to turn it into my financial triumph.
+There are advantages and disadvantages to living in the world; I have taken in the position, found how to use my most significant asset.
+It was difficult, yet I was not going to allow poverty to defeat me; I learn the upsides of being poor, the weaknesses, and how I can impact my monetary past to turn it into my financial triumph.

 Before I figure out how to live life, sometimes it was hard, not having enough, although it is easy to live when you have plenty, thinking you loved and giving when you have unlimited.